 For instance, several patterns suggest skepticism towards neoclassical economic explanations.
 First, the evidence from anonymous behavioral games seems to suggest that something beyond a straightforward calculated response to costs and benefits is occurring.
 Second, some studies document effects even among young children, and children are more likely to be influenced by prevailing norms and social preferences than by economic cost-benefit considerations or constraints.
-Third, the war violence effects we document endure long after the conflicts end and even when postwar prosperity and security have improved relative to the prewar (or immediate postwar) situation.
-Finally, if it were simply a matter of postwar household economic circumstances driving cooperation, one might expect that improving living standards driven by external assistance programs would have a similar effect on local cooperative behavior, but there is little evidence of such a relationship.
-For example, in a randomized controlled trial in postwar Sierra Leone, Casey, Glennerster, and Miguel (2012) show that large amounts of aid increased local incomes and market activity but did not translate into improvement in a wide range of measures of village meeting participation, social capital, and cooperation.
+Third, the war violence effects we document endure long after the conflicts end and even when post-war prosperity and security have improved relative to the pre-war (or immediate post-war) situation.
+Finally, if it were simply a matter of post-war household economic circumstances driving cooperation, one might expect that improving living standards driven by external assistance programs would have a similar effect on local cooperative behavior, but there is little evidence of such a relationship.
+For example, in a randomized controlled trial in post-war Sierra Leone, Casey, Glennerster, and Miguel (2012) show that large amounts of aid increased local incomes and market activity but did not translate into improvement in a wide range of measures of village meeting participation, social capital, and cooperation.

 Nor do we see much evidence consistent with the view that a change in beliefs about the behavior of others is key.
-Such a view would have two empirical implications: first, that behavioral differences between war-affected people and others are driven by possibly ephemeral differences in information and beliefs, and second, there may not be any enduring long-run differences between the war-affected individuals and the rest of the community (although there may be persistent differences between entire communities subjected to war and those that were not, if a new local equilibrium emerges).
+This perspective has two empirical implications: first, that behavioral differences between war-affected people and others are driven by possibly ephemeral differences in information and beliefs, and second, there may not be any enduring long-run differences between the war-affected individuals and the rest of the community (although there may be persistent differences between entire communities subjected to war and those that were not, if a new local equilibrium emerges).
 Yet neither of these is borne out in the data.
-War-exposed individuals do not expect others to be more cooperative in survey questions on trust, they behave more prosocially even in games in which beliefs about the behavior of others should not matter, and the behavioral differences between more- and lesswar-exposed members of the same community are not ephemeral: they appear to last for many years after conflict ends.
+War exposed individuals do not expect others to be more cooperative in survey questions on trust, they behave more prosocially even in games in which beliefs about the behavior of others should not matter, and the behavioral differences between more and less war exposed members of the same community are not ephemeral: they appear to last for many years after conflict ends.

 There are at least three reasons, meanwhile, to suggest that war violence may lead to changing social preferences.
 First, several studies document behavioral changes in experiments that were specifically designed to identify social preferences or adherence to social norms, while controlling for other motivations.
-Second, the body of qualitative studies and case evidence from the political analysis of conflict, described above, documents self-reported changes in preferences following war victimization.
+Second, there is the body of qualitative studies and case evidence from the political analysis of conflict, described above, that documents self-reported changes in preferences following war victimization.
 Third, several studies document a change in in-group prosociality, but not out-group prosociality-a form of social preference change predicted by the theory.

-Ultimately, there is still insufficient evidence to conclude decisively in favor of one theory over another, but the generation of such evidence is a clear direction for future research.
+Ultimately, there is still insufficient evidence to conclude decisively in favor of one theory over another, but generating such evidence provides a clear direction for future research.